-Around 50% of those who have substance use issues also have a mental health disorder, so it’s common to wonder if your health insurance will cover that treatment as well.7 Research shows that patients who receive treatment for both a substance use disorder and a mental health disorder at the same time experience better outcomes than those who receive treatment for only one disorder.8
+Around 50% of those who have substance use issues also have a mental health disorder, known as a co-occurring disorder.6 Research shows that patients who receive treatment for both a substance use disorder and a mental health disorder at the same time experience better outcomes than those who receive treatment for only one disorder.7

-Fortunately, Hometown Health insurance should provide at least partial coverage for mental health treatment since the Affordable Care Act (ACA) includes both substance use and mental health treatment as essential health benefits.3
+Fortunately, Hometown Health insurance should provide at least partial coverage for co-occurring disorder treatment as the Affordable Care Act (ACA) includes both substance use and mental health treatment as essential health benefits.2

 How Much of the Rehab Cost Does Hometown Health Insurance Cover?